echogarden-project/echogarden/docs/Tasklist.md

 * The segment output can be use to split to segment files, otherwise it is possible to try to guess using the pause lengths or voice activity detection
 * Way to specify model size, such that the English-only/multilingual would be auto selection for sizes other than `tiny`?
 * Accept custom prompt through an option
-* Add sampling and temperature support to decoder

 ### Alignment
 * Warn when input is larger than DTW window (this can also happen when synthesizing SSML, which can't be split to segments)